 We headed to dinner at Cootie Browns.
 A local restaurant with a pretty unique menu.
 We were lucky to get there early enough to get a seat right away.
-We opted for the outside seating so we could people watch as race fans walked around.
+We opted for the outside seating so we could people-watch as race fans walked around.

 They had an amazing appetizer of Blue Cheese poured over their famous curly fries.
 If you love Blue Cheese, get it!
 You will not be disappointed!
 The fries are covered in a warm chunky blue cheese sauce!
 They are also known for their authentic Tamales!
-The tamales tasted just like tamales I have eaten from Mexico.
+The tamales tasted just like the tamales I have eaten in Mexico.

 We headed over to the downtown area which was blocked off for a huge party!
 Food City Family Race Night was in full swing when we arrived.
 Thousands of fans were dancing and playing with their kids in the downtown area of Bristol.